AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

     genericSensor.normalVector = [0., 0., 1.]

 The sensor location relative to the spacecraft B frame is given by ``r_SB_B``.
 The sensor view axis is set through ``normalVector``.
-The ``fieldOfView`` is a 2d list of floats.
+The ``fieldOfView`` is a vector with up to 2 floats.
 If a single positive value is provided, then the sensor shape is a cone with this edge-to-edge field of view.
 If 2 positive floats are provided then the sensor shape is a rectangle.
-The full list of required and optional generic sensor parmeters are provided in the following table.
+The full list of required and optional generic sensor parameters are provided in the following table.

 .. list-table:: Generic Sensor Configuration Options
     :widths: 20 10 10 10 100